Invariant systems and character sheaves for graded Lie algebras: Cuspidal Character Sheaves

 \section{Cuspidal Character Sheaves}

-In this section we apply the theory developed in the previous sections to graded Lie algebras.
-We write down explicitly the gradings on classical Lie algebras which (conjecturally) afford cupsidal character sheaves.
-Furthermore, we write down these character sheaves explicitly in terms of representations of Hecke algebras.
+In this section we apply the theory developed in the previous sections to graded Lie algebras, more precisely, to Vinberg's type I gradings (see~\cite[\S7.2]{Vin}) on classical Lie algebras.
+The inner type I gradings for special linear groups are dealt with in~\cite{X2}, see Conjecture 4.8 of {\em loc. cit.} for a conjectural description of all cuspidal character sheaves.
+In the remaining cases we write down explicitly the gradings which afford cupsidal character sheaves.
+For each such gradings we write down a family of full support character sheaves, which are precisely the cuspidal character sheaves.
+Furthermore, we describe these character sheaves explicitly in terms of representations of Hecke algebras.
+The fact that these sheaves are cuspidal follows directly from the main theorem in~\cite{LTVX}.
+The fact that they constitute all cuspidal character sheaves requires a minor argument beyond~\cite{LTVX}.
+We will address this issue in a future publication.